-The "last clear chance" rule (also known as the "last clear chance" doctrine) is a legal concept that was traditionally applied in certain personal injury cases where both the plaintiff and defendant shared some amount of fault for the accident giving rise to the case.
-In this article, we'll explain how the "last clear chance" rule works, and how it may still apply in certain types of personal injury cases.
+The "last clear chance" rule is a legal concept that was traditionally applied in personal injury cases where both parties (the injured plaintiff and the defendant) shared some amount of fault for the accident that led to to the case.
+Let's look at how the "last clear chance" rule works, and how it may still apply in certain types of personal injury cases.

 The "last clear chance" rule has its origins in "common law."
-A common law legal rule is one made by judges, in court decisions handed down over the years, as opposed to a rule that is codified in a law or statute.
+A common law legal rule is one made by judges and fine-tuned in court decisions handed down over the years, as opposed to a statute or other rule created by lawmakers.

 "Last clear chance" came about as an exception to the rule of "contributory negligence" (one of the most common defenses in personal injury cases), so it may make sense to start with an explanation of contributory negligence.

 The last clear chance rule was created by judges to ease the harsh effects of contributory negligence.
-Judges in states with contributory negligence believed that negligent plaintiffs should still be able to get some compensation in certain situations, rather than come away with nothing.
+Judges in states that followed the contributory negligence rule believed that negligent plaintiffs should still be able to get some compensation in certain situations, rather than come away with nothing.

 In order to successfully employ the "last clear chance" rule, the plaintiff must typically prove that: